arduino-mega1280

 func (spi *SPI) Tx(w, r []byte) error

 Tx handles read/write operation for SPI interface.
-Since SPI is a syncronous write/read interface, there must always be the same number of bytes written as bytes read.
+Since SPI is a synchronous write/read interface, there must always be the same number of bytes written as bytes read.
 The Tx method knows about this, and offers a few different ways of calling it.

 This form sends the bytes in tx buffer, putting the resulting bytes read into the rx buffer.
 Note that the tx and rx buffers must be the same size: